MicrosoftDocs/winrt-api/windows.applicationmodel.contacts/pinnedcontactmanager_ispinsurfacesupported_1483083550.md

 ## -returns

-A Boolean value that indicates whether the location in the Windows UI supports contact pinning.
+`true` if the location in the Windows UI supports contact pinning; otherwise, `false`.

 ## -remarks